Sensex below 60K, Nifty 18K: 5 reasons why market crashed 1,400 points in 3 days

 Valuations

 Nifty is trading at a 12-month forward return on equity (RoE) of 16 per cent, above its long-term average.
-On the other hand, India's market capitalisation-to-GDP ratio stands at 108 per cent of FY23E GDP), above its long-term average of 79 per cent.
+On the other hand, India's market capitalisation-to-GDP ratio stands at 108 per cent of FY23E GDP estimate, above its long-term average of 79 per cent.

 India was up 4 per cent in 2022 against a 25 per cent plunge in Korean market, 22 per cent decline in Taiwan market, 15 per cent drop in Chinese stocks, and a sharp 31 per cent fall in Russia shares.
 It was up against a 22 per cent drop in the MSCI EM index.